 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Develop, communicate, and justify an evidence-based scientific explanation regarding the potential and kinetic nature of mechanical energy (Grades 9 - 12) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 Each group needs:

 - a 2-4 inch (5-10 cm) long block of cylindrical wood, at least 3/4 inch (1.9 cm) in diameter, for the horizontal-axis turbine

 - a 6-8 inch (15-20 cm) long block of cylindrical wood, at least 3/4 inch (1.9 cm) in diameter, for the vertical-axis turbine

 - 2 double-ended alligator clip wire test leads

 - 1-2 DC motors (available at RadioShack [suggested part numbers: 273-223, 273-047, or 273-106] or hobby stores; make sure the shaft does not have a gear on it.)

 - drill bit equal to the diameter shaft of the hobby motor

 - 2 blocks of 2 x 4 wood, each about 5 inches (12.7 cm) long